saweeet/saweeet.github.io/content/en/cat-sitting.md

 - Laksa loves to scratch the sofa and velvet armchairs.
 To protect them from damage, please:
 	- Keep the blankets covering the tops of the sofa.
 	- Keep the cat tree and cat scratchers next to the main exposed parts of the velvet armchairs (usually the back and side)
-- Recliners: tuck the leg recliners back in to its original position before getting on and off the chair.
+- **Recliners**: tuck the leg recliners back in to its original position before getting on and off the chair.
 This is because focusing your bodyweight onto the extended leg area of the recliner causes toppling and damages the hinges.

 ## Vacuum
 - Vacuum is found in the laundry.